 A place you can live and get affordable or expensive accommodation according to your needs.

 A place where the worker’s take-home pay is considered poor.

 A place where you have the second-largest English speakers in the world but English is not popular in many areas.

-Whatever your reasons for travelling to the land of Mahatma Gandhi, facts36.com is here to guide you through a successful taking off and landing.
+Whatever your reasons for travelling to the land of Mahatma Gandhi, We are here to guide you through a successful taking off and landing.